Editorships

 Editors’ FAQ

 1. What do editors do?
-Contribute sources to the SHARIAsource Portal for Islamic law (whether their own or from colleagues), serve as peer-reviewers for the Journal, and participate the private Forum or public Blog—all on a schedule that they determine according to their own commitments in coordination with our staff, for a renewable term of years (typically 3).
+Contribute sources to the SHARIAsource Portal for Islamic law (whether their own or from colleagues), serve as peer-reviewers for the Journal, and participate in the Forum or Blog—all on a schedule that they determine according to their own commitments in coordination with our staff, for a renewable term of years.

 3. What qualifies me to apply for an editorship?
 Editors are scholars or advanced students of Islamic law, as recognized by degree-granting institutions, your peers, and publications.

-4. Can I connect with other scholars by become an editor?
-Why, yes.
-Editors receive invitations to join an online Community Forum and Editors’ Listserv designed specifically for scholars of Islamic law to share news, information, and informal comments about scholarship and new developments in the field … and to get to know other scholars in their field or otherwise whom they might not have otherwise encountered.
-We use our resources to help convene and facilitate conversations among scholars, early-career and advanced.
+4. Can I connect with other scholars by becoming an editor?
+Yes, editors receive invitations to join an online Community Forum and Editors’ Listserv designed specifically for scholars of Islamic law to share news, information, and comments about scholarship and new developments in the field, and to get to know other scholars in their field.
+We use our resources to help convene and facilitate conversations among scholars, both early-career and advanced.

 5. Do you offer research support or other ways to improve my scholarship and the conversations around it?
 Yes.
-Editors will receive invitations to events organized by the Program in Islamic Law, a platform to highlight their own work (through their own page), and opportunities to apply for research assistance for projects that they do in collaboration with PIL.
+Editors will receive invitations to events organized by the Program in Islamic Law, a platform to highlight their own work, and opportunities to apply for research assistance for projects conducted in collaboration with PIL.
 Editors will also gain early access to new collections and have opportunities to help shape the Digital Islamic Law tools.

 6. What resources are available to Editors through PIL and SHARIAsource?